Modeling complex systems by Generalized Factor Analysis: Introduction

-{\em Flocking} is a commonly observed behavior in gregarious animals by which many equal individuals tend to group and follow, at least approximately, a common path in space.
-The phenomenon has similarities with many scenarios observed in artificial/technological and biological environments and has been studied quite actively in recent years \cite{Brockett_10,Veerman-etal-05,Olfati_06,Cucker-S-07}.
-A few examples are described below.
+The word {\it Flocking} is used to describe a commonly observed behavior in gregarious animals by which many equal individuals tend to group and follow, at least approximately, a common path in space.
+The phenomenon has been studied very actively in recent years; see e.g. \cite{Reynolds-87,Vicsek-etal-95,Veerman-etal-05,Brockett_10} and the literature on this subject is now huge, consisting of hundreds of papers which would be impossible to discuss here.
+Our interest in flocking derives from the fact that the phenomenon has similarities with many scenarios observed in artificial/technological environments a few examples of which will be described below.

-The mechanism of {\em formation} of flocks is also called {\em convergence to consensus} and has been intensely studied in the literature, see e.g. \cite{Fagnani-Z-08,Olfati-F-M-07,Tahbaz-J-10}, and there is now a quite articulated theory addressing the convergence to consensus under a variety of assumptions on the communication strategy among agents etc..
+The mechanism of formation of flocks is sometimes also called {\em convergence to consensus} and has been intensely studied in the literature.
+There is now a quite articulated theory addressing the convergence to consensus under a variety of assumptions on the communication strategy among agents, specific nonlinearities of the dynamics, the kind of permissible local control actions etc. see e.g. \cite{Jadbabaie-L-M-03, Fagnani-Z-08,Olfati-F-M-07,Tahbaz-J-10,Cucker-S-07,Olfati_06, Shen-07,Tanner-J-P-07} and references therein.

-In this paper we want to address a different issue: given observations of the motion of a large set of equal agents and assuming statistical steady state, decide whether there is a flocking component in the collective motion and estimate its structural characteristics.
-The reason for doing this is that the very concept of flocking implies an {\em orderly motion} which must then admit a much simpler mathematical description than the whole ensemble.
+In this paper we want to address a different and possibly more basic issue: given observations of the motion of a large set of interacting agents and assuming statistical steady state, find out whether there is a flocking component in the collective motion and estimate its characteristics.
+The rationale for this search is that the very concept of flocking implies an {\em orderly motion} which must then admit a much simpler mathematical description than that of the whole ensemble.
 Once the flocking component (if present) has been separated, the motion of the ensemble splits naturally into flocking plus a random term which describes local random disagreements of the individual agents or the effect of external disturbances.
 Hence extracting a flocking structure is essentially a parsimonious modeling problem.
+Prediction of the future behavior and control of a complex ensemble of random agents could then reasonably be restricted to the flocking component and be based on the simple model thereof.